Indictable & Disorderly Persons Offense Lawyer | Newark, New Jersey

 - Basic elements of the charge were not met

 - Law enforcement violated your constitutional rights

 Skilled attorneys not only should be familiar with any and all legal defenses for your case but they should also have a strong familiarity with their local criminal justice system and court procedures.
 Many individuals may believe that municipal courts are less formal or less strict than criminal courts are.
 However, municipal prosecutors seek to obtain convictions just as aggressively as any other prosecutor, and municipal judges take court procedures just as seriously as any other judge.
-For this reason, if you have been accused of a disorderly persons offense, you want an attorney who is thoroughly familiar with the municipal court system in New Jersey.
+For this reason, if you have been accused of a disorderly persons offense, just as if you have been accused of an indictable offense, you want an attorney who is thoroughly familiar with the municipal court system in New Jersey.

 Contact An Experienced Attorney As Soon As Possible